kmcquil/LANDIS-II-HPC/README.md

-This repo contains instructions for using singularity to run landis-ii on the ncsu hpc.
+Notes for using singularity to run landis-ii on the ncsu hpc.